Particle Custom Data

 All we need to do then is add the Action to the question; this should be a Change Speed action in direct change mode.
 Leave the change as 'Relative' and set the value to 50.
 Now the action will add 50 to the particle speed each time it is triggered.

 Play this and it will increase the speed - just once, after 15 frames.
 To make it happen every 15 frames, we need to do two things.
-First, drag the question in the emitter into the 'Test all Frames' list and remove it from the 'Test and Pass Once' list.
+First, in the emitter's Question tab, change the icon of the question from the default yellow tick to a blue clock.
+This will ensure that the question is checked every frame, regardless of whether the question passes or fails.
 If you don't do that, the question will only ever be tested once, which is not what we want.

 Finally, add another action to the question and be sure it comes after the change speed action.
 This new action should be a Change Custom Data action; again, enter the data name 'counter' and set the value to 15.
 If this isn't done, the custom data modifier will continue to decrement the data, making it less than zero, so the question will never pass again.